darraghoriordan/darragh-oriordan-com/src/pages/2020/03/11/decorator-caching-type-cachable-nestjs/index.md

 <!-- end excerpt -->

-But this Nest caching module doesn't easily allow you to cache from any method using the decorators.
-So I wanted to add type-cacheable to my project to get decorator caching on anything I wanted.
+I integrated type-cacheable in to the project to get this functionality.

 ## Create a redis instance